ajharvie/polarimeter/README.md

 *A.J.
 Harvie, T.W.
 Phillips and J.C. deMello*

-**A new version is in development - you can find the design files here: https://github.com/OpenPolarimeter/OPol with a publication and build guide forthcoming**
+**A new version - OPol - has been released.
+You can find the design files here: https://github.com/OpenPolarimeter/OPol, and a publication describing its build and use here: https://doi.org/10.1002/cmtd.202000057**